-Healing My Dairy Intolerance
+Healing My Dairy Intolerance (How To Reintroduce Dairy into Your Diet, too!)

 I’ll never forget the most severe days of my dairy intolerance journey - my husband had eaten a cheese-loaded sandwich and happened to kiss me not long after.
 What should have been super romantic turned into a massive migraine and several days in bed.